-We assist individuals, families, and communities in many areas, including:
+We help individuals, families, and communities in many areas of their health, including:

 - Physical and oral health

 - Aging services